ossianericson/textforge/README.md

 * **Role**: Cloud Architect with 25+ years experience in mission-critical financial services.
 * **Connect**: [LinkedIn](https://www.linkedin.com/in/ossian-ericson/)
 * **Read**: [The Spec Is the Product.
 The Model Is Scaffolding.](https://medium.com/@ossian.ericson/the-spec-is-the-product-the-model-is-scaffolding-a78029c0062b) (Medium)

+> **📣 Community Inspiration Package**
+> textforge is published as a community inspiration package.
+It is shared as-is with no
+> support, maintenance, or security update commitments.
+Teams that adopt it are
+> responsible for their own fork, dependency management, and production readiness.

 ## License